Jingnan-Jia/segmentation_metrics/README_appendix.md

 ## Explanication of volume similarity

-There is more than one definations for the volume similarity.
+There are more than one definations for the volume similarity.

 1. The first defination is:
 $VS = 1 - \frac{|V_{pred}−V_{gdth}|}{V_{pred}+V_{gdth}}$ where $V_{pred}$ is the volume of prediction and $V_{gdth}$ is the volume of the ground truth.
 This defination is from [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4533825/#:~:text=Volume%20based%20metrics,the%20segments%20to%20indicate%20similarity.).
 It ranges from 0 to 1.
 Higher value means the size (volume) of the prediction is more similar (close) with the size (volume) of the ground truth.